mitchellwarr/ITPR6.590_Testing_Plan/unit_tests.md

 #### ITPR6.590A2-DRV004
 Drivers can start at a set location

+  Execute:  call `Start` method, with a a seed of -1
+  Message:  Driver is forced to location 1, when invalid input: -1
+  Assert:   Location id is 1

+  Execute:  call `Start` method, with a a seed of 1
+  Message:  Driver is forced to location 1, when valid input: 1
+  Assert:   Location id is 1

 ### LOC - Locations
 __ITPR6.590A2-LOC001__
 Node map should be loadable

+Execute:  call `getFileByte` method, with an invalid file
+Message: Non existant file should return an err
+Assert:  The `error` returned from the `getFileByte()` method is not `null`

+Execute:  call `getFileByte` method, with an empty file
+Message: File should be returned as bytes
+Assert: The `bytes` returned from the `getFileByte()` method is not `null`

 __ITPR6.590A2-LOC002__
 Node map should be set up with four city locations

+Execute:  call `getNeighbour` method, with an a range of nodes
+Message: Node01 should be neighbour to Node02
+Assert: The node returned from the `getNeighbour()` method for the Node02 is Node01

+Message: Node02 should be neighbour to Node01
+Assert: The node returned from the `getNeighbour()` method for the Node02 is Node02

+Message: Node03 should be neighbour to none01
+Assert: The `error` returned from the `getNeighbour()` method is not `null`

 __ITPR6.590A2-LOC003__
 Node map should be set up with four exit locations

+Execute:  call `LoadNewNetwork` method, with an invalid file
+Message: Test Network should not be empty
+Assert: Number of locations of network is no 0

+Execute:  call `LoadNewNetwork` method, with an empty file
+Message: Empty file should return an empty network
+Assert: Number of locations of network is 0